 Dogwoods are small ornamental deciduous trees used in residential and commercial landscaping.
 Valued for their spring flowers, summer and fall foliage, and fruit, Cornus landscape varieties are essentially composed of several cultivars of Cornus florida and Cornus kousa and a limited number of Cornus nuttallii cultivars.
 Colors can range from white to pink to even reddish.
 The hardiness is generally limited to Zones 5 through 8 and the typical size is 20 to 25 feet tall with comparable spread.
-All dogwoods enjoy partial shade and well-drained, rich soil.
+All dogwoods enjoy full sun and well-drained, rich soil.

 What kind of Dogwoods are there?